Chito Martínez: Personal life and death

-Martinez's son, Drew, played college baseball at the University of Memphis and was selected by the Los Angeles Angels in the 10th round of the 2011 Major League Baseball draft.
-He played in the minor leagues from 2011 to 2016.
-As of 2025, he is the fundamentals coach for the Eugene Emeralds, the San Francisco Giants High-A affiliate.
+Martínez's son, Drew, played college baseball for the Memphis Tigers, was selected by the Los Angeles Angels in the 10th round of the 2011 MLB draft, and played in the minor leagues from 2011 to 2016.
+Drew was the fundamentals coach for the Eugene Emeralds, the San Francisco Giants High-A affiliate, in 2025.

-Another son, Dalton, played college baseball at Southern Polytechnic State University and, as of 2025, is the hitting coach at Georgia State.
+Another son, Dalton, played college baseball at Southern Polytechnic State University, reaching the NAIA World Series in 2018.
+He was the hitting coach for the Georgia State Panthers in 2020 and 2021 and is the head coach at Alexander High School in Douglasville, Georgia.